Q: What is black soap? What is it best used for? – S.K.

 Black soap cleanses gently, so it’s ideal for people with rosacea, rashes, dryness and other skin conditions.
 Some African black soap contain a plantain extract, which has antibacterial properties that may help treat acne breakouts.
 Some people use the soap as a shampoo or mild makeup remover.

-If you’re trying to cut back on the amount of toxins you put on your skin, Black soap gently cleanses impurities without the harmful chemicals.
+If you’re trying to cut back on the number of toxins you put on your skin, Black soap gently cleanses impurities without the harmful chemicals.
 Few studies have been done on raw black soap, but available research has shown that black soap does have bacteria-fighting properties that help treat a number of skin conditions.

 Black soap is best stored in a container or sealed plastic bag for ideal use.
 Black soap has a high content of glycerin, so it may be best to speak to your dermatologist before trying ABS if you have a known glycerin allergy.